philipturner/swift-colab/Documentation/LanguageModes.md

 ## Python

-Needed for Google Drive integration (link), overcoming a possible bug with Pandas DataFrame presentation (link to doc file about inline graphs)
+Needed for Google Drive integration (link to doc file), overcoming a possible bug with Pandas DataFrame presentation (link to doc file about inline graphs)